-Another workable way to systematically increase the amount of weight you’re lifting over time is with a linear style of periodization that has you increasing your weights on a set schedule.
+Another workable way to advance the amount of weight you’re lifting systematically is with a linear style of periodization that has you increasing your weights on a set schedule.

-For example, bench pressing 185 pounds for 5 reps one week, 190 pounds for the same reps the following week, 195 pounds the week after, and so on and so forth until you can’t add weight any longer.
-Then you deload and pick up where you left off or switch to a system like double progression.
+For example, bench pressing 185 pounds for five reps one week, 190 pounds for the same reps the following week, 195 pounds the week after, and so on and so forth until you can’t add weight any longer.
+Then you deload and pick up where you left off, or switch to a system like double progression.

 If you’ve tried various progression models and are still stuck, you may just need to do more volume.

-Beginners don’t have to think much about this because it doesn’t require a large amount of volume to be able to add weight to the bar every week or two.
-About 10 sets per major muscle group per week is plenty.
+Beginners don’t have to think much about this, because it doesn’t require a large amount of volume to add weight to the bar every week or two.
+About ten sets per major muscle group per week is plenty.

 Eventually, however, as your body becomes more adapted to the challenges of training, it gets harder and harder to continue lifting heavier and heavier weights.
-In time, if you don’t change anything in your approach, you stop advancing altogether.
+In time, if you change nothing in your approach, you stop advancing altogether.

-This is why, assuming you’re following a well-designed workout program that uses an effective system for achieving progressive overload like double progression or linear loading and eating and sleeping enough, you can often claw your way out of a rut by simply doing more volume.
+Therefore, assuming you’re following a well-designed workout program that uses an effective system for achieving progressive overload, like double progression or linear loading, and eating and sleeping enough, you can often claw your way out of a rut by doing more volume.

-For instance, the once-newbie who has gained a fair amount of muscle and strength doing 9 or 10 sets per major muscle group per week and is now running in place can often just bump that up to 12 or 13 sets per week to get moving again.
+For instance, the once-newbie, who has gained a fair amount of muscle and strength doing nine or ten sets per major muscle group per week and is now running in place, may be able to bump that up to twelve or thirteen sets per week to get moving again.

 It’s also worth noting you don’t need to subject yourself to the crushing amounts of volume found in workout routines like German Volume Training, Smolov, or Sheiko.
-For most people, such programs are a surefire way to overtrain and burn out.
+For most people, such programs are a high road to overtraining and burnout.

-In most cases, adding just a couple additional sets per week per major muscle group (that’s stuck) to what you’re currently doing gets the job done.
+In most cases, adding just a couple of additional sets per week per major (stuck) muscle group to what you’re already doing gets the job done.

 An easy way to do this is to add sets to your compound exercises.

-For instance, let’s say you’re not progressing in your pressing, and your primary upper body work consists of 9 sets of barbell and dumbbell bench pressing and 3 sets of military pressing per week supplemented with a few sets of dumbell pressing, side and rear lateral raises, and biceps curls and triceps pressdowns.
+For instance, let’s say you’re not progressing in your pressing.
+Your primary upper body work comprises nine sets of barbell and dumbbell bench pressing and three sets of military pressing per week, supplemented with a few sets of dumbbell pressing, side and rear lateral raises, and biceps curls and triceps pressdowns.

-To increase volume, then, you could increase your bench pressing to 11 or 12 sets per week or your military pressing to 5 or 6 sets, depending on what you want to focus on more (chest versus shoulders) and change nothing else in your routine.
+To increase volume, you could increase your bench pressing to eleven or twelve sets per week, or your military pressing to five or six sets, depending on what you want to focus on more (chest versus shoulders) and change nothing else in your routine.

-Here’s a good rule of thumb: you can profitably increase volume up to about 20 sets per major muscle group per week, at which point adding more isn’t likely to produce additional benefits.
+Here’s a good rule of thumb: You can profitably increase volume up to about twenty sets per major muscle group per week, at which point adding more isn’t likely to produce additional benefits.

-Moreover, you generally don’t want to maintain this maximum level of volume for more than three to six months before reducing it to aid in recovery.
+Moreover, you rarely want to maintain this maximum level of volume for over three to six months before reducing it to aid in recovery.

 Summary: The prime directive of the muscle and strength game is you must achieve progressive overload, and that mostly boils down to doing enough volume with enough intensity to continue increasing whole-body strength over time.